Skip to main content

 • PHPmailer or emailing from port 25 on your websites is disabled if you are not using contact forms

-An infected website can be exploited to host and distribute malware from your VPS, and to host phishing websites.
+An infected website can be exploited to host and distribute malware from your VPS and host phishing websites.
 If your website is WordPress-based, refer to this comprehensive tutorial: WordPress Malware Removal Guide.

 Malicious actors might exploit your VPS to host illegal content, including copyrighted material.
-To avoid it, implement content scanning mechanisms like ClamAV to identify and remove any illegal content.
+To avoid this, content scanning mechanisms like ClamAV should be implemented to identify and remove any illegal content.

 For copyrighted content, you can perform metadata analysis and manual reviews.